wtfhappenedinfeb2023/wtfhappenedinfeb2023.github.io/install.markdown

 If you want to create from scratch a bitcoin node on alpine linux you can use this [guide](https://microbolt.guide/en-US), but make sure to use [Knots](https://microbolt.guide/en-US/bitcoin/bitcoin-client/bitcoin-knots) or to apply [ordisrespector patch](https://microbolt.guide/en-US/bitcoin/bitcoin-client/bitcoin-core#apply-patches) on Core.

+There is also a guide for Debian/Ubuntu, which is a bit easier than alpine linux.
+You can find this guide [here](https://scratch-knots.orangepill.ovh).

 ## APT steps

 This steps work on Debian and Ubuntu.